b0ink/csgo-chaos-mod/configs/Chaos/README.md

 `"name"` can be edited to change the the title that appears in game for that effect.
 Colors from `Multicolors.inc` are supported (Colors appear in game chat).

 `"enabled"` will determine whether the effect has a chance to run or not.
-Disabling it will also prevent you from also running it manually. `[Values = 1|0]`
+Disabling it will also prevent you from running it manually. `[Values = 1|0]`

 `"duration"` will determine how long the effect will run. `[Min.
 5 Seconds] [Max.
 120 Seconds]`.
 Setting it to 0 will make the effect last until the end of the round.